MicrosoftDataAndAnalytics/DataScienceEssentials/Introduction-To-Data-Science/README.md

 This lab uses one data set:

-Credit-Scoring-Clean.csv - contains 950 customer cases.
+The customers credit scores for 950 customers are in *Credit-Scoring-Clean.csv*

 The information in some of these features (columns) is in a coded format; e.g. A14, A11.
 You can see the meaning of these codes on the UCI Machine Learning repository at https://archive.ics.uci.edu/ml/datasets/Statlog+(German+Credit+Data).

 ## Code